BabitskiYury/rsschool-cv/cv.md

 * babitskiy.yura@gmail.com

 ## Summary
 I am ready to improve professional skills a lot and persistently.
 Every day I try to devote time to Android development.
+I believe that I have great potential to become a good programmer.
 ## Skills
 Knowledge of C#, C++, Java, Unity, SQL Server, 3ds Max, Git.